Yash8817/Yash8817/README.md

 # 💫 About Me:
-I'm currently working as a software engineer in medgenome
+I'm currently working as a software engineer at banglore, india.

 ## 🌐 Socials: